teloxide/teloxide/README.md

  }
  ```

 The second one produces very strange compiler messages because of the `#[tokio::main]` macro.
-The examples in this README uses the first one for brevity.
+The examples in this README use the first one for brevity.